ds-capstone-f15/admin/README.md

 + NYC Department of Education
 + Google
 + Amazon
++ Synergic Partners
++ Goldman Sachs

-**Course Evaluation:** Late assignments are not accepted without valid rationale and supporting documentation.
+**Course Evaluation:** Late assignments (project presentations and reports) are not accepted without valid rationale.

+*In class Project Presentations, 30%*
-*Learning Journal (Project Progress Reports), 30%* Students will maintain and submit a learning journal; individual reports (once a week, 10%) and group reports (every two weeks, 20%).
-Journals will track project development, insights, and next steps.
-During class, students will be expected to provide updates to the entire class as a means to discuss projects under the guidance of required course reading and topics.
-Evaluation will be based on presentations.
-Simply turning in assignment is not sufficient.
+Students will be expected to provide updates to the entire class on project development, insights, and next steps approximately every other week.
+Evaluation will be based on clear and concise thinking in alignment with course goals and quality of class presentations.
 More information about expectations will be discussed in class.

 *Final Projects (Presentation & Reports), 50%*
-The bi-monthly group reports will be essential in pulling together the final project.
-The final project is not just a revised set of group reports or individual assignments but rather a culmination of how the project synthesizes the statistical, computational, engineering and social challenges involved in solving complex real-world problems.
+The bi-monthly group reports (see below)  will be essential in pulling together the final project.
+The final project should be a culmination of how the project synthesizes the statistical, computational, engineering and social challenges involved in solving complex real-world problems.
 Grade will be determined by the quality of the report and presentation.
 Keep in mind that I may not be the only one determining the quality.
 You will be expected to provide a self-assessment of your contributions to the work and that of your peers.
 Furthermore, your mentors (faculty and/or industry professionals) may be in attendance to your group presentations.
 More information about expectations and deadlines will be discussed in class.

 *Phases 1-3 Literature Review and Analysis, 10%* Students will be expected to write an original paper aimed at synthesizing phases 1-3 course materials while discussing the implications of ethics and data science.
 More information about expectations and deadlines will be discussed in class,